 - Some brittle teams strive to be more nimble, where they artfully jump around, always looking over their shoulder, so they can dodge and avoid change.
 This can work in the short term, but it’s exhausting.

-- Then there’s the resilient team, which we’ve discussed already.
+- Then there’s the resilient team, which is good but sometimes too reactive.
 They bounce back, get back from every setback, and work desperately to cope with all the change around them.
 But they never get ahead, are always punch-drunk, and eventually get broken.

 You might recognise your team or organisation in one of these three categories, but that doesn’t mean all is lost – unless you continue operating that way forever.